Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Framework and analytical background

 The notation associated to the skew-hermitian pairing $[\cdot,\cdot]_\Gamma$ is extended from $\mXG\times \mXG$ to $\mXG^2\times \mXG^2$ componentwise:

-The electromagnetic potential and boundary operators extend to bounded operators on their respective spaces, with the trace space $\mXG$ installed on the boundary and $\H(\curl,\Omega)$ installed on the domain $\Omega$.
-Crucial for an analysis of the time-dependent analogues of these operators are bounds where the $s-$dependency of the constants is explicitly known, effectively demanding polynomial bounds of the type \eqref{eq:pol_bound}.
+The electromagnetic potential and boundary operators extend to bounded operators on their respective spaces, with the \brev trace space $\mXG$ on the boundary and $\H(\curl,\Omega)$ in the domain $\Omega$\erev.
+Crucial for an analysis of the time-dependent analogues of these operators are bounds where the $s-$dependence of the constants is explicitly known, effectively demanding polynomial bounds of the type \eqref{eq:pol_bound}.
 Estimates explicit in $s$ have been derived in \cite[Theorem 4.4]{BBSV13} and were sharpened in \cite[Lemma 3.4]{NKL22}. \\

 \begin{lemma}\cite[Lemma 3.2 and Lemma 3.8]{NKL22} The electromagnetic single and double-layer potential operators $\mathbfcal S(s)$ and $\mathbfcal D(s)$ extend to bounded linear operators from $\mXG$ to $\H(\curl,\mathbb R^3 \setminus \Gamma)$, which are bounded for $\Re s >0$ by